see--/speech_recognition/README.md

 - Cyclic learning rate schedules: The winning entry of the [Caravana Image Masking Challenge](http://blog.kaggle.com/2017/12/22/carvana-image-masking-first-place-interview/) used cyclic learning rates but for me the results got worse and you had additional hyperparameters.
 Maybe I just didn't implement it correctly.

 ## What worked
-- Mixing tensorflow and Keras: Both frameworks work perfectly together and you can mix them wherever you want.
+- Mixing TensorFlow and Keras: Both frameworks work perfectly together and you can mix them wherever you want.
 For example: I wrapped the provided data AudioProcessor from `input_data.py` in a generator and used it with `keras.models.Model.fit_generator`.
 This way, I could implement new architectures really fast using Keras and later just extract and freeze the graph from the trained models (see `freeze_graph.py`).

 - Pseudo labeling: I used consistent samples from the test set to train new networks.
 Choosing them was based on a.) my three best models agree on this submission.
 I used this version at early stages of the competition. b.) using a probability threshold on the predicted softmax probabilities.
 Typically, using `pseudo_threshold=0.6` were the samples that our ensembled model predicted correctly.
 I also implemented a schedule for pseudo labels.
 That is: For the first 5 epochs you only use pseudo labels and then gradually mix in data from the training data set.
 Though, I didn't have time to run these experiments, so I kept a fixed ratio of training and pseudo data.